ankuragarwaldatascience/Natural-Language-Processing-and-Sentimental-Analysis-Web-Social-Media-Analytics-and-Visualisation/README.md

 # WebSocialMedia
 Web Social Media Analytics

-Tech Stack , Tools and Skills  Required for Project
+The technology stack, tools, and skills required for the project